About the Honor Society

 The National Speech & Debate Association’s Honor Society recognizes middle school and high school students for participation in speech and debate activities.
 Students earn distinction through speech and debate competition, as well as community service, public speaking, and leadership activities.
 Members are eligible to join the Honor Society once they have earned the required number of points.

 Members of the Honor Society are held to the Code of Honor, the highest standards of integrity, humility, respect, leadership, and service.
-These standards have been required of members since the organization was founded in 1925.
-Over the past 90 years, we’ve celebrated the achievements of more than 1.5 million alumni.
+These standards have been valued by our organization since our founding in 1925 and were officially adopted as the Code of Honor in 2007.
+Over the past 90 years, we’ve celebrated the achievements of nearly two million alumni.

 Students who are members of the National Speech & Debate Association honor society stand out in the college admissions process.Katie Byrnes